FeatherAndScale/Logger/README.md

 **Error()** will also take just an **Exception**, or an **Exception** and a message.
 The exception's stack trace will be written to the log in full.

+Each method also accepts arguments decorated with [Caller Member Attributes](http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute.aspx)
+These arguments will be set by the compiler, you do not need to set them explicitly.

 Output
 ------